Overview

 As is the case with most portfolios, one of the critical factor to consider is the correlations between the assets in the portfolio, in this case, correlations among the defaults of the assets.
 There is essentially two ways to model credit portfolio risk.

-• Portfolio from Individual Assets - Once the individual assets have been modeled, it is time to aggregate the results into a portfolio.
-For a credit portfolio, the portfolio cant be modeled as the sum of the results of each asset.
+- Portfolio from Individual Assets - Once the individual assets have been modelled, it is time to aggregate the results into a portfolio.
+For a credit portfolio, the portfolio cant be modelled as the sum of the results of each asset.
 This is due to the fact that the defaults and loss size for individual assets are often correlated, and this must be included explicitly in the model.